wessberg/cjstoesm/README.md

 - Clean, idiomatic output
 - No wrappers
 - Low-level implementation that can be used as the foundation for other tools such as Loaders, Plugins, CLIs, and Linters.
+- CLI integration, enabling you to convert a project from CJS to ESM from the command line.

 <!-- SHADOW_SECTION_FEATURE_IMAGE_START -->